chenyong2github/UnrealEngine/README.md

     On Windows 8, a warning from SmartScreen may appear.
 Click **More info**, then **Run anyway** to continue.

-    A clean download of the engine binaries is currently 3-4 GB, which may take some time to complete.
+    A clean download of the engine binaries is currently 20-21 GiB, which may take some time to complete.
 Subsequent runs will be much faster, as they only download new and updated content.

 1. Run **GenerateProjectFiles.bat** to create project files for the engine.
 It should take less than a minute to complete.